 Sort or red tag activity aims at differentiating between the necessary and unnecessary items at the workplace.
 Add red tags to the items that you need to remove.
 Also, we must provide red tags for unsafe or with no definite purpose type of items.
 Dispose all tagged items to the pre-decided area accordingly.

 Once the red-tagged items are removed, keep all the necessary items in an order.
 While doing this, place the items based on the frequency of their use.
 For instance, items that are used daily must be placed at the point of use.

 Clean up the workplace to remove waste, dirt and hazards.
-At this stage, also look for the things that have defects and safety issues.
+At this stage, also look for things that have defects and safety issues.
 Those items have to be either replaced or repaired.

 Improvement is not a one-time process, it is continuous.
 Lean methodologies rely on the concept of continuous improvement.
 5S has to be integrated into the company’s culture.
-Regular monitoring of the 5S activities, appreciating the efforts and providing reminders using newsletters are part of the sustain procedures.
+Regular monitoring of the 5S activities, appreciating the efforts and providing reminders using newsletters are part of the sustaining procedures.

 Learn more about 5S methodology